100 Years of Co-op

 Current Students on Co-op

-Awake and Dreaming: Michael Perea ‘24 at Antioch College in Yellow Springs, Ohioby Michael Perea on September 15, 2021
+Awake and Dreaming: Perea ‘24 at Antioch College in Yellow Springs, Ohioby Michael Perea on September 15, 2021

 The words appear stark against the old wall, somewhere between a whisper and a shout.
 It is one of many phrases scrawled upon hallways and pillars.
 Some have clear intentions like the names and phone numbers scribbled onto corners and others are musings or perhaps